vincelee888/docs/docs/editing.md

 ### Error highlighting

 Ionide provides fast error highlighting for local changes, changes in current project and cross project changes without any need to build projects.
-Error highlighting for current projects works as you edit code, it suports files not saved to disk.
-For cross project error reporting you need to save the file - it will queue background project typechecking which will provide errors asynchronusly without blocking any editor operations.
+Error highlighting for current projects works as you edit code, it supports files not saved to disk.
+For cross project error reporting you need to save the file - it will queue background project type checking which will provide errors asynchronously without blocking any editor operations.

 Errors in VSCode are shown in multiple places:
 * In the status bar, there is a summary of all errors and warnings counts.